ameykunte/wuphf_py/README.md

 # WUPHF!
+So I was watching "The Office" S7 E9, and got the idea to make a python-cli implementation of the same.
 This is a Python script that allows you to send a message to a friend across multiple platforms, including email, Instagram, WhatsApp, and Discord.

 ## Prerequisites